 A healthy gut helps keep your skin healthy.
 Low stomach acid leads to excessive bacteria growth, which can cause skin issues such as acne or even yeast infections.

 If you notice undigested food in the stool, it's highly likely that your stomach acid levels are low.
 One of the most noticeable effects of low stomach acid is the way it interferes with the ability to digest or break down nutrients, especially protein, into digestible amino acids.
 This lack of acid in the stomach may lead to folic acid or amino acid deficiencies, as the absorption of key nutrients is lacking.

 In some cases, digestive problems in protein digestion can lead to a protein deficiency, which can, in turn, cause deficiencies in vitamin B-12, iron, magnesium and zinc.
 Vitamin B-12, for example, needs help from stomach acid to detach from the protein that carries it.
 If it doesn’t detach, it can’t bind with other substances that carry it through the intestinal wall and into the bloodstream.
 The body requires both B vitamins and iron for healthy red blood cells.
 Consider taking supplements such as GRO Biotin Gummies

 6. Hair Loss, Thinning Hair or Brittle Fingernails

 A vitamin B-12 deficiency can also cause hair loss or thinning hair, as well as other symptoms such as brittle nails.
-If you notice more hair on your brush or sink, consider taking supplements such as GRO Biotin Gummies for Hair or GRO+ Advanced Gummies with CBD along with a topical serum like GRO Hair Serum or GRO+ Advanced Hair Serum, which encourage thicker, fuller hair.
+If you notice more hair on your brush or sink, along with a topical serum like GRO Hair Serum, which encourages thicker, fuller looking hair.

 7. Food Allergies or Intolerance